††††† 201 KAR 22:053. Code of ethical standards and standards of practice for physical therapists and physical therapist assistants.

 ††††† RELATES TO: KRS 327.040, 327.070

-††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 327.040 (12) and (13) authorize the Board of Physical Therapy to establish by administrative regulation a code of ethical standards and standards of practice for physical therapists and physical therapist assistants.
+††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 327.040 (12) requires the Board of Physical Therapy to establish by administrative regulation a code of ethical standards and standards of practice for physical therapists and physical therapist assistants.
 This administrative regulation establishes those standards which, if violated, are a basis for disciplinary action under KRS 327.070.

 ††††† Section 1.
 Code of Ethical Standards.
-(1) Physical therapists and physical therapist assistants shall:
+(1) A physical therapist and a physical therapist assistant shall:

 ††††† (a) Respect the rights and dignity of all patients;